 Maybe you’re more interested in homewares?
 Try Mercredi, up by Cornerhouse.
 Its vibrant colour palette is totally Bali, while its designs pay homage to Parisien style.
 Mercredi is great for linens, crockery, cushions and lamps.
 At the other end of Eat Street, there’s Kim Soo, who design their own unique pieces using a creative array of materials from wood to grass.
 You can pick up ceramics, rugs, chopping boards or even hats here – there’s a great range of products.

 Where to party on Eat Street: Your guide to the best nightlife

 Eat Street doesn’t stop at midnight – you can carry on partying till dawn.
 We’ve already told you about Motel Mexicola, but you need to also know about our other favourite night spot, La Favela.
 This quirky bar and restaurant has a vintage style all of its own, with antique furniture, old bikes, a Volkswagen and some pretty overgrown plants.
 This is where the beautiful people come to party.
 Try out one of their weekend parties – it’s the best fun in town.

 If you want ocean-side glamour and world class DJs, give Ku de Ta a try.
 While DJs are a given every evening, keep an eye out for special events and parties if you want a real buzz.
 We particularly recommend trying their Day and White Parties, if you get the chance.

 Where to stay near Eat Street: Your guide to the best villas

-If you prefer to be north of Eat Street, in the Petitenget area, have a look at Villa da Vinci.
-This 4bed villa has a raw, edgy style all of its own, with industrial design mixed with tropical planting.
+If you prefer to be north of Eat Street, in the Petitenget area, have a look at Mayaloka 4bed villa.
+This has a raw, edgy style all of its own, with industrial design mixed with tropical planting.
 With a large pool, state of the art kitchen, and a huge living and dining area, make sure you don’t fall into the trap of never leaving your villa – there’s so much to do just a short walk away!